semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 defines the name of the job.

-As each job is uniquely identified by its Job ID, multiple jobs can share the same job name without any problems.
+As each job is uniquely identified by its Job ID, multiple jobs can share the same job name without conflicts.

 #### id